carseys/pediatric-sepsis-ml-kaggle/README.md

 * Encoding categorical data : drugsexposure (drugs, routes), devices, uid, gender.
 * Removing columns with <10000 values in training data.
 Removing the same columns in test data.
 * Gaussian imputation of values for blood pressure(systolic and diastolic), body temperature, hematocrit based on expected value by age.
 Based Gaussian distributions on healthy measurement ranges found online.
-* Splitting the labeled train data into training and test.
-The provided test data isn't labeled because it is used to score for the leaderboard/competition.
-Thus the training data is split into train and test so that it is still possible to test the model with labels known to evaluate performance and prevent overfitting.
+* Splitting the labeled train data into training and test for training/validation purposes.

 ### Modeling
 * Random Forest Model!
 Adjusted class weights to favor prediction of sepsis label.
 * Gradient Boost Ensemble Model!
+Adjusted class weights to favor prediction of sepsis label.